dleonard0/red-json/README.md

 ﻿
 # Red JSON

-A just-in-time JSON parser for C.
+A just-in-time, lightweight JSON parser for C.

 * No pre-parse; no intermediate types.
+  Convert JSON values to C as you need them.
 * Iterate a `char *` pointer over JSON objects and arrays.
-* Seek into structures using "selector" patterns, e.g. `foo[1].bar`.
+* Seek straight into JSON structures using patterns like `foo[1].bar`.
-* Input safety: `NULL` treated the same as empty/malformed JSON.
+* Input safety: `NULL` is treated the same as an empty/malformed input.
-* Converter functions turn JSON values into C.
+* Converter functions are "best effort" in turning JSON values into C.
-  On mismatch/error they set `errno` but still return a best-effort or "sensible" value.
+  On mismatch/error they will set `errno` to `EINVAL` and return a best-effort or unsurprising value.

 ## Examples